braze-inc/braze-docs/_docs/_user_guide/engagement_tools/testing/multivariant_testing/ab_test_projection.md

 The subject line our AI predicts to be best will be highlighted with a "Projected Winner" label.

-### Data aggregation

-Note that this feature requires Data Aggregation be enabled in your Company Settings.
-That is because this feature learns from historical A/B tests carried out on Braze.
-In order to get the benefit of the feature, we ask you to allow the AI to learn from the language patterns of your A/B tests.
-If you'd like to opt out of data aggregation, you can do so in Company Settings.
-[Click here to learn more.
-](braze.com/docs)

 ### How we use your data?

-Keep in mind that the actual copy of your messages is never provided to the algorithm.
-We first extract the high level language patterns that predict winning messages.
-Then, those patterns are provided to the AI in order to teach it to discern what constitutes superior subject lines.
+This feature learns from past A/B tests carried out on Braze.
+Keep in mind that the actual copy of your or any Braze customers' messages is never provided to the model.
+We first extract the high level language patterns that predict winning messages in A/B tests.
+Then, those patterns are provided to the AI in order to teach it to discern which linguistic features constitute superior subject lines.